RodneyMcQuain/Personal-Website-GatsbyJS/src/pages/blog/Creating Code Reviews That People Interact With/index.md

 Having well refined documentation for your code review is good for a few reasons:

-* it's easier for your reviewers to identify bigger picture problems, such as architectural shortcomings
+* it's easier for your reviewers to identify high-level problems, such as architectural shortcomings
-* it answers questions that reviewers didn't know they had
+* it answers questions that reviewers didn't know they have
+* it creates a lower friction environment for reviewers to start confidently contributing
-* it answers questions that people have, but didn't ask because they thought the answer wouldn't be very significant
+* it answers questions that reviewers have, but don't ask because they think the value of the response won't be worth the time of correspondence
 * with the extra information, reviewers can give more educated, thorough, and accurate feedback

 ## Keep It Small